 Thorium

-Thorium is not free in nature, it is located in the structure of about 50 minerals.
 Of these, only monazite, torit, torianite and allanite are used in thorium production.
 These minerals are also often found with rare earths (NTE).
 Globally, monazite is mainly produced for rare earth element content and only a small part of the by-product produced is thorium.
 Thorium is a nuclear fuel raw material waiting for its turn.
 The biggest reason for this is the problem of the nuclear fuel cycle.
 Thorium-232 can be converted to uranium-233 by some processes.
 Thorium-233 is also a degradable substance such as uranium-235.
 As a result of this fragmentation, a great energy is released.
 Due to the fuel cycle problem, although there are no commercial-scale power plants operating with thorium, prototypes of these power plants have been tried for a long time in the UK, Germany and the USA.
-In addition, thorium-based nuclear research; It continues in Russia, India, Belgium, Brazil, Canada, China, Czechia, France, Israel, Japan, the Netherlands and Norway.
+In addition, thorium-based nuclear researches continue in Russia, India, Belgium, Brazil, Canada, China, Czechia, France, Israel, Japan, Netherlands and Norway.

 Thorium is considered to be the cleanest fuel in nuclear power plants because it produces less plutonium and other trans-uranium elements than uranium, when thorium is used in the fuel cycle.
 In order to increase the resistance of magnesium at high temperatures, it is used in the coating of tungsten laminates in alloys, electronic devices and lighting, in the construction of high temperature resistant crucibles, in high quality camera lenses and in nuclear technology.
 Electrodes with 1% thorium added in gas tungsten arc welding are used to increase arc sensitivity.
 In addition, since thorium has a high melting point, it is also used in gas lamps, camping lamps and projectors in cinemas.

-There are 6.35 million tons of thorium in the world.
+There is 6.37 million tons of thorium in the world.
 Thorium production is mainly made from monazite sands.

 Burada yer verilen bilgiler Bakanlığımız Web Sayfası kullanıcılarına bilgi verme amacıyla hazırlanmış olup bağlayıcı bir resmi belge niteliği taşımamaktadır.